Retirement Retirement Planning

 In fact, you might pay less for health insurance during retirement than you paid during your working life.

-And if you exercise, eat right, and take other steps to stay healthy, you increase the odds of avoiding having to pay large out-of-pocket costs for health care in retirement.
+If you exercise, eat right, and take other steps to stay healthy, you increase your odds of avoiding large out-of-pocket costs for health care in retirement.

 Your retirement savings will keep growing